topcoder-platform/MS-Teams-bot-processor/README.md

 ## DynamoDB database description

-Database has one table `projects` with the following fields,
+1. Table `projects` has the following fields,

 `id` (primary_key): Unique id for each project